iamsayan/ultimate-facebook-comments/readme.txt

 Yes, this plugin is compatible with any theme.

-= How to show FB comment count on posts meta? =
+= How to show FB comment count on frontend posts meta? =

 In this case, you have to edit your theme's template files i.e. single.php, page.php etc. And add/replace default published date function with this: